 As part of the Illinois Home Performance with ENERGY STAR® program (IHP), MEEA developed continuing education courses in advanced building science topics.

 The courses cover a range of topics suitable for individuals in the home performance field.
-Past classes have covered topics such as Home Performance Sales and Marketing, Air Sealing in Complex Houses, Infrared Camera Technologies and the Building Performance Institute (BPI)’s Building Science Principles course.
+Past classes have covered topics such as Home Performance Sales and Marketing, Air Sealing in Complex Homes, Infrared Camera Technologies and the Building Performance Institute (BPI)’s Building Science Principles course.

 Building Science Training Series courses help Illinois Home Performance Participating Contractors hone their skills and brush up on their knowledge while preparing new students to participate in Illinois Home Performance.
 All classes are taught by local building science experts and provide BPI CEUs.